Wednesday

 Class numbers are limited which gives you an opportunity to interact and be corrected by your tutor.

-Because Pilates can be modified to provide either a gentle strength training program or a challenging workout, most people would have no problem with this form of exercise.
+As Pilates can be modified to provide either a gentle strength training program or a challenging workout, most people would have no problem with this form of exercise.
+In Pilates the chance of injury is much lower than with other more strenuous forms of exercise.

 The health benefits include: